 To fit the Pitot head and tube to the right-hand strut prior to painting.

-Take the right hand strut and measure down 340mm from the upper/wing end of the airfoil-shaped section, mark and drill a 10mm hole in the front of the strut.
+Take the right hand strut and measure down 340mm from the upper/wing end of the airfoil-

-Feed the supplied /4" ID plastic tubing into the hole and down the strut until it can be seen at the bottom, then fit the top end of the tube over the pitot fitting and superglue and lock wire the tube in place as shown at right.
+Feed the supplied 1⁄4" ID plastic tubing into the hole and down the strut until it can be seen at the bottom, then fit the top end of the tube over the pitot fitting and superglue and lock wire the tube in place as shown at right.